 Three days.
 Six innovation lanes.
 Africa's leading academic hospital as your sandbox.
 R 140,000 in cash prizes for the teams that build what matters.

-Applications close early June 2026.
-Teams of 3–5.
+Applications open May 2026.
+Teams of 3-5.
 Individual applicants welcome.

 The DPI Health Hackathon is designed to surface problem-led ideas, build rapid prototypes and accelerate the next generation of African health innovation.